We parents need support, too!

 At The Core works everyday to assist families with the process of going through high school, to college, to career, and beyond.
 We see the emotional impact of that process!
 We’re parents too.
 We have kiddos in high school and that have gone off to college.
 We totally get it.

 We bet you feel the whole spectrum that we do as parents.
 Pride in accomplishments.
 Joy in celebrating a milestone.
 Anxiety as we realize the clock is ticking and the days are flying by.

 We found this excellent parenting article—“Your Needs Matter: It’s Okay to Take a Turn.”
 To preserve the success of your family unit, it is critical to make sure you are meeting your needs.
 As it says in the article, you are a better parent, and your children will be better parents, too.
 Try not to strive for perfection.
 Take the time to read that piece — lots of great tips there!

 You don’t need to dread this time of change.
 Yes, your child will eventual move past the “little kid living under your roof” phase.
 As they grow and change, your life and outlook can also grow and change.
 Talk to parents of older kids to hear their take on this phase of life.

 Explore what your new role will be.
 They may go off to college and then on to a career, but they will always be your children.
 They will always need you.
 Define your time together.
 What will that look like?
 What goals can you set together with your young adult?

 What can you do less of?
 These thoughts might be more exciting.
 Less laundry.
 Less cooking.
 Less taxiing.
 Your expanding “free” time can lead to a whole new world of opportunities.
-As our friend Anne Eppley likes to say, we can find the time for things that “light us up” inside.
+We can find the time for things that light us up inside.